-For details, see the Processes section.
+More detail, see Processes.

-3.6 simulation
+3.3 simulation

 The simulation block includes the location of the datasets (input, output), the number of periods and the start period.
 It sets what processes defined in the entities block are simulated (since some can be omitted), and the order in which this is done.